Foreign policy of the first Trump administration: NATO

 Critics of Trump charged him with failing to understand or honor the strategic significance of NATO and collective defense to the U.S.'s national security, and of seeing the NATO alliance in transactional terms, with one describing Trump's views on collective defense as more akin to a "protection racket".
+According to John Bolton, Trump had to be talked out of leaving NATO several times and would withdraw the United States from NATO if he had the chance of a second term.

 United Nations

-During the campaign, Trump criticized the United Nations, saying that it was weak, incompetent, and "not a friend of democracy... freedom... the United States...
+During the 2016 campaign, Trump criticized the United Nations, saying that it was weak, incompetent, and "not a friend of democracy... freedom... the United States...
 Israel".
 Upon taking office, Trump appointed Nikki Haley as the United States Ambassador to the United Nations.
 On September 25, 2018, Trump addressed the General Assembly of the United Nations in New York City.
 After boasting that his administration had accomplished more in two years than almost any other U.S. administration in history, his speech was interrupted by laughter from the assembly.
 Trump claimed that the diplomats were laughing with him, rather than at him.